The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-There is generally a tax advantage to extracting profits by way of dividends, often once a salary had been taken to utilise the personal allowance, ensure entitlement to certain state benefits and in certain cases to ensure payment of at least the National Minimum Wage.
-This is true even following the changes to the taxation of dividends post April 2016, although from that date the tax advantage gap between salary and dividends has narrowed; see the Salary v dividend guidance note.
+There is generally a tax advantage to extracting profits by way of dividends, often once a salary had been taken to utilise the personal allowance, ensure entitlement to certain state benefits and in certain cases to ensure payment of at least the National Minimum Wage, see the Salary v dividend guidance note.

-However, dividend planning is still important to taxpayers and is not as straightforward as it appears on the surface.
 Dividend planning strategies include consideration of cashflow issues, administrative ease as well as tax savings.
-Clients whose businesses were previously run in unincorporated forms often find it difficult to adhere to remuneration strategies and need to exercise particular care in this area.
+Clients whose businesses were previously run in unincorporated forms can find it difficult to adhere to remuneration strategies and need to exercise particular care in this area.

-One aspect of dividend planning that is commonly overlooked is the effect of dividends being forced up into the higher tax rates.
+One aspect of dividend planning is the effect of dividends being forced up into the higher tax rates.
 This is one of the reasons why dividend planning should be undertaken only with reliable estimates of other incomes.
 It is also a reason why dividend planning is sometimes best left until towards the end of the tax year.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article

 Terminal loss relief for trade losses in the final 12 monthsTrading losses incurred by a company in the final 12 months leading up to the discontinuance of trade may be carried back for up to three years from the period beginning immediately before that 12-month period.
 So if the final accounting